 Workload SRA - Therapeutic Intervention = 60 min.
-Service Activity Attendance Day - Face-to-Face = 1 Visits - Face-to-Face = 2 (optional) Caseload Active Carryover = 1 (if the first contact for that month) Category of Service Recipient Resident
+Service Activity Attendance Day - In-person = 1 Visits - In-person = 2 (optional) Caseload Active Carryover = 1 (if the first contact for that month) Category of Service Recipient Resident

 You are going on an errand for your functional centre that will take you 45 minutes and decide to take a long-term care resident with you because they will benefit from the social interaction and experience.
 How would you record this time?